blackbhc/refactor/README.md

   may be stretched, the number of bins in such axis is also determined by the `axis_ratio` parameter.
 - <a id="colors"></a>`colors`:
   At least one color must be given, if the `image` is enabled, otherwise the program will raise an error.
-  - `particle_number`: the number of particles in each bin.
+  - `number_density`: the number of particles in each bin.
   - `surface_density`: the surface density of the particles in each bin.
 The unit is $[M]/[L]^2$, $[M]$ and
     $[L]$ are the internal unit of mass and length in the simulation, the same below.
   - `mean_velocity`: the mean velocity of the particles in each bin, one component for each axis.